theflyoccultist/grimoire/src/programming/python/fundamentals/dictionaries.md

 ### Dictionary 3: Calculates average grades for an individual student and a class.

-- you can store pair data, but you can also store different data types like tuples
+- Inside of a dictionary, you can store pair data, but you can also store different data types like tuples.

 ```python
 data = {